isabella232/contributors-1/Scribus/README_STATUSBAR.txt

 - Addded the signal/slots connection from ScribusView::ScribusView() to ScribusMainWindow::updateStatusBar()
 - Added the signal/slots disconnection to ScribusMainWindow::???()
 - ScribusView::setZoom(), called by the zoomSpinBox signal, gets its value directly from the zoomSpinBox widget, instead of taking the value from the valueChanged signal: iv'e created a ScribusView::setZoom(double) to avoid this too close relationship.
+- a new ScribusMainWindow::setStatusBarZoom(double) method lets scribusview set the zoom level in the status bar

 Further work
 ===